Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Methodology

 In this formula, $F$ is all the features while $S$ is a subset of the features. $f_{S\cup\{i\}}$ is a model that has been trained with the feature $i$ present and $f_S$ is the model trained without that feature.
 These two are then compared against each other with this section of the function $f_{S\cup\{i\}}(x_{S\cup\{i\}})-f_S(x_S)$ where $x_S$ is the value of the input feature.
 This value is computed for all subsets $S\subseteq F\backslash{i}$ because the change in feature depends on the other features in the model.

-This way of calculating the SHAP values can be computationally expensive for networks with many inputs.
-Thus, a method to approximate the SHAP values was devised by implementing DeepLIFT\cite{shrikumar2017learning} to create DeepSHAP, a framework for layer-wise propagation of Shapley values.
-DeepLIFT was designed to linearise the non-linear parts of a neural network by using a linear composition rule.
-This linear composition rule allows the calculation of SHAP values by finding local SHAP values that can be found linearly and using the DeepLIFT multipliers to calculate the SHAP values for the whole model.
+{ Calculating the Shapley values can be computationally expensive for networks with many inputs.
+Thus, a method to approximate the Shapley values was devised by implementing DeepLIFT\cite{shrikumar2017learning} to create DeepSHAP, a framework for layer-wise propagation of Shapley values.
+DeepLIFT was designed to calculate the contributions of the inputs to the outputs by back-propagating the values through the neural network.
+Each layer's local Shapley values can be summarised in a linear equation using a reference value to get the delta values.
+Using these delta values and utilising the chain rule to progress through the network nodes until all contributions are known.
+The SHAP value calculation is shown in Equation 5; the SHAP value is the contribution of all the local SHAP values using the chain rule:

+The DeepSHAP method uses the rescale rule, and the reveal cancel rule to linearise the non-linear parts of a neural network.
+The rescale rule is used for functions like ReLU and Sigmoid.
+It splits contributions into positive and negative values leading to the multiplier used to be the ratio between $\Delta x$ and $\Delta y$.
+The reveal cancel rule is used for more complicated situations by splitting the ratio used for the rescale rule into negative and positive values.
+The rescale rule multiplier is given in Equation 6: